fabiansum/fabiansum/README.md

 Hi 👋 My name is Fabian
 =======================

-Data Engineer - MSc in Petroleum Engineering
+Data Scientist / Data Engineer - MSc in Petroleum Engineering
 --------------------------------------------

 I hold a master's degree in Petroleum Engineering and have interest in Geoscience, Machine Learning, Data Engineering.